Samnuha

 Samnuha or Samanuha was the tutelary deity of Shadikanni (Šadikanni; modern Tell 'Ağağa) in the lower Habur area.
 It is generally accepted that he had Hurrian origin.
 It is assumed that Šamanminuḫi, a god known from a treaty of Shattiwaza, is the same deity.
 In this document, he occurs before "Teshub, lord of Washukanni," and after KASKAL.KUR.(RA).

 Bel-Eresh, a ruler of Shadikanni who was a contemporary of Ashur-resh-ishi I, renovated the temple of Samanuha and a deity identified by Stephanie Dalley as Kubaba, the Hurrian goddess of Carchemish, but whose name was actually spelled dGu-ba-ba.
-Whether Gubaba, known also from the Assyrian Takultu ritual, and Kubaba were the same deity is uncertain, and there are also proposals that this name refers to a masculine deity similar to either Nergal or Amurru.
+Whether Gubaba, known also from the Assyrian Tākultu ritual, and Kubaba were the same deity is uncertain, and there are also proposals that this name refers to a masculine deity similar to either Nergal or Amurru.

 Many attestations of Samanuha come from neo-Assyrian sources.
 He appears in an inscription of Ashurnasirpal II, where he is acknowledged as the personal god of the provincial governor Mushezib-Ninurta, the son of a ruler of Shadikanni who bore the theophoric name Samanuha-shar-ilani.
 He continued to be worshiped in Shadikanni at least until the ninth century BCE.
-He is also attested as one of the Hurrian deities from Taite (originally a major Mitanni city) in Takultu, alongside Kumarbi and Nabarbi.
+He is also attested as one of the Hurrian deities from Taite (originally a major Mitanni city) in Tākultu, alongside Kumarbi and Nabarbi.

 Personal names attest that Samanuha continued to be worshiped at least until the Achaemenid period.